nyakaz73/secure_tested_django_api/README.md

 ```
 You will probalby notice that we have an additional *PublishedManager class*, nothnig to worry about :).
 Now Django by default uses a Manager with the name **objects** to every Django model class.

-So if you want to create your own custom manager,you can archeve this by extending the base Manager class and add the field in your model in this case the **pubished** field.
+So if you want to create your own custom manager,you can archiexve this by extending the base Manager class and add the field in your model in this case the **pubished** field.
 ```python
 class PublishedManager(models.Manager):
     def get_queryset(self):
         return super(PublishedManager, self).get_queryset().filter(status='published')
 ```
-So what the manager does is to simply run a query that returns the Model data(in our case Customers) where status=published.
+So what this manager does is to simply run a query that returns the Model data(in our case Customers) where the status=published.
 Therefore when we query this model in the future we will be doing something like this:
 ```python
 customers = Customer.published.all()